unixwzrd/unixwzrd.github.io/html/projects/chatgpt-chatlog-export.md

 ---
 layout: project
-title: "ChatGPT Chatlog Export"
+title: "LogGPT for Safari"
 category: chatgpt-chatlog-export
 permalink: /projects/chatgpt-chatlog-export/
 ---

 ## Easily Export and Archive Your ChatGPT Conversations

 ChatGPT conversations often contain valuable insights, research, and discussions that users need to **preserve, organize, and analyze**.
-The **ChatGPT Chat Log Exporter** Safari extension allows users to **save entire conversations in structured JSON format**, making it easy to manage and integrate with AI-driven tools.
+The **LogGPT** for Safari extension allows users to **save entire conversations in structured JSON format**, making it easy to manage and integrate with AI-driven tools.

 This project is part of a broader effort to **enhance AI-powered workflows**, integrating seamlessly with **venvutil** and **chunking tools** for advanced text processing.